The Founder’s Journey:

 But I firmly believe that it’s critically important for everyone to pursue a constructive outlet.
 Without that, people naturally default to the destructive.

-I knew what that dusty little workshop did for me, and I wanted to give others the same chance to breathe.
-That led to the foundation of the Create Something Initiative—a way to provide more people an opportunity to build, create, compose, and otherwise hone their craft, regardless of their financial situation.
+I remembered what that dusty little workshop did for me, and I wanted to give others the same chance to breathe.
+That led to the foundation of the Create Something Initiative, a way to provide more people with an opportunity to build, create, compose, and otherwise hone their craft regardless of their financial situation.

 And the more I built, the clearer it became:

 Financial aid wasn’t enough.
-If I wanted to truly empower creators, we needed an entire infrastructure.
+If I wanted to truly empower creators, I needed an entire infrastructure.
 Not just access to resources, but a system that makes it sustainable.

 That’s how the Creator Ecosystem was born, as the natural evolution of the mission.